Aliases for GNA12 Gene

 GNA12 (G Protein Subunit Alpha 12) is a Protein Coding gene.
-Diseases associated with GNA12 include Familial Hyperaldosteronism.
-Among its related pathways are Oxytocin signaling pathway and Toll Comparative Pathway.
+Diseases associated with GNA12 include Familial Hyperaldosteronism and Gastrointestinal Defects And Immunodeficiency Syndrome.
+Among its related pathways are G-protein signaling_RhoA regulation pathway and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
 An important paralog of this gene is GNA13.

 UniProtKB/Swiss-Prot Summary for GNA12 Gene